LawnGuru/TwilioConversationsReactNative/README.md

-# React application with Express server
+# React Native application with Express server

 This project was bootstrapped with the command: